 What we do

 The Tool Library makes more than 2,000 tools available, free of charge, to members and not-for-profit partners.
 We lend a huge range of hand and power tools, making costly equipment easily available and affordable for Edinburgh residents.
+Since opening in 2016, we have saved our members over £1.3million by sharing instead of buying and reduced the carbon footprint of our membership by over 160tons.

 We also provide tools and resources specifically to help young people into employment through our Tools for Life programme.
 Tools for Life supports young people with barriers to work, pairing them with a mentor who they work with to learn valuable practical and life skills and to build confidence.